SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 Official references

-- Immigration Services Agency: Amendment to the criteria specific to the food manufacturing sector under the SSW system
+- Immigration Services Agency: Amendment to the criteria specific to the food manufacturing field under the SSW system

-- Immigration Services Agency: Temporary suspension of COE issuance for the SSW food service sector
+- Immigration Services Agency: Temporary suspension of COE issuance for the SSW food service field

-- Immigration Services Agency: Operation of the intake cap for the SSW food service sector
+- Immigration Services Agency: Operation of the acceptance cap for the SSW food service field

 Consultation on SSW and Registered Support Organization matters

-The correct approach depends on the sector, job duties, timing of the application, employer documents, support system, and the applicant’s background.
+The correct approach depends on the field, job duties, timing of the application, employer documents, support system, and the applicant’s background.

 Tommy’s Legal Service provides consultation and document support for Specified Skilled Worker cases, Registered Support Organization matters, and foreign workforce planning in Japan.